ardanlabs/python-go/sqlite/README.md

 ## The Project

-We'll write an HTTP server in Go what will get notifications on trades and will store them in an SQLite database.
+We'll write an HTTP server in Go that will get notifications on trades and will store them in an SQLite database.
 Then we'll write a Python program that will process this data.

 In Go, we'll be using [github.com/mattn/go-sqlite3](github.com/mattn/go-sqlite3) which is a wrapper around the SQLite C library.

 _Note: Since `go-sqlite` uses `cgo`, the initial build time will be longer than usual.
 Using `cgo` means that the resulting executable depends on some shared libraries, making distribution slightly more complicated._

-In Python, we'll use the build-in `sqlite3` modules and Pandas `read_sql` function to load the data.
+In Python, we'll use the built-in [sqlite3](https://docs.python.org/3/library/sqlite3.html) module and Pandas [read_sql](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_sql.html) function to load the data.

 ## The Go HTTP Server - [trades.go](https://github.com/ardanlabs/python-go/blob/master/sqlite/trades.go)